David E. Twiggs

-David Emanuel Twiggs (February 14, 1790 – July 15, 1862), born in Georgia, was a career army officer, serving during the War of 1812, the Black Hawk War, and Mexican–American War.
+David Emanuel Twiggs (February 14, 1790 – July 15, 1862) was an American military officer who served during the War of 1812, the Black Hawk War, and Mexican–American War.

-As commander of the U.S. Army's Department of Texas when the American Civil War broke out, he surrendered his entire command to Confederate commissioners, with facilities, armaments, and other supplies valued at $1.6 million.
+As commander of the U.S. Army's Department of Texas when the American Civil War broke out, he surrendered his entire command to the Confederates, with facilities, armaments, and other supplies valued at $1.6 million.
 Dismissed from the U.S. Army as a traitor, he was commissioned as a general of the Confederate States Army in 1861.
-But, recognizing he was in poor health, he quickly resigned from his commission that year.
+But, recognizing he was in poor health, he quickly resigned from his commission later that year.
 He was the oldest Confederate general to serve in the Civil War.

 Early life

 Twiggs was born in 1790 on the "Good Hope" plantation in Richmond County, Georgia, son of John Twiggs and his wife, Ruth Emanuel.
 A general in the Georgia militia during the American Revolutionary War, the senior Twiggs was the namesake for Twiggs County, Georgia.
 He was the nephew, through his mother, of David Emanuel, Governor of Georgia.